 This Aged Glaze is brown in the can.
 It reminds of of projects that I used in my Glazing 101 post.
 Instead of gray highlights, it’s more of an aged highlight—a lot like my mom used to do in the early 70’s.

-I was unable to take pictures while I was doing the glazing process. (see the link at the bottom for a great video) I brushed it on with a cheap chip brush, and wiped it off with a soft rag, just like I did on the console table made from table legs.
+It's very difficult to take pictures while I was doing the glazing process. (see the link at the bottom for a great video) I brushed it on with a cheap chip brush, and wiped it off with a soft rag, just like I did on the console table made from table legs.
 I wear latex gloves and get a little messy.
 Full disclosure, the painter’s caulk takes the glaze a little different than the paint does.
 Hindsight 20/20 I should have done another coat of paint over the caulking.
 Do you get impatient like I do?

 Although I think I prefer the gray glazed topcoat, I do like how nice this console table looks with the picture frame molding and the antique glaze.
 The small Kentucky sign was a gift from Suesan at FrouFrugal.

 Do you remember the pedestal piece from yesterday’s Recent Finds August 2017?
 The art hanging on the wall is a piece my daughter Jamie painted for me YEARS ago.
 The small blue canvas “there are always flowers for those who wish to see them” was a gift from Jamie and Andy for Mother’s day 2017.

 The double pedestal console table is a little taller than normal sofa tables, but it would look great in a large hallway or entryway.
 The pedestal table would also work great at a wedding to display pictures and a guest book, making it easier for people to sign in due to it’s height.
 This table is 48” long and 12 ¼” deep, standing 35” tall.